KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/06-Export-your-data.md

 ---
-title: "Export your data from R"
+title: "Export yout data from R"
 teaching: 20
 exercises: 20
 questions:
-- "How to export my data after tidy?"
+- "How to export my tidy file?"

 objectives:
+- "Export your file from R."
+keypoints:
+- "Make sure you download and use the standard data collection template for your data."

+---

+objectives:
 - "Export a tidy file from R"
 keypoints:
 - "Make sure you have your exported file store in the correct directory."
+- "Set row.names=F to remove unwanted row names while exporting your file."

 ---

 ## `Work.table` Command to export your data from R